 The relative caregiver has the right to claim “good cause”, and request a determination of its validity, for not cooperating with CSEP.

 Still have questions?
-Foster Kinship offers free TANF application sessions every Wednesday at noon or call (702) 546-9988 for an appointment.
+Foster Kinship offers free TANF application sessions and an on-site DWSS worker.
+Call (702) 546-9988 for an appointment.

 DWSS MANUAL Footnotes: